BrandonEssex/prismx/patches/patch-25.61e-renderable-trait/DESCRIPTION.md

-# Patch 25.61e – Trait-Based Rendering Pipeline
+# Patch 25.61e – Renderable Trait Abstraction

-Introduces a `Renderable` trait.
-Refactors GemX, Zen, and Spotlight into trait-based draw modules for modularity and extensibility.
+Introduces `Renderable` trait and updates all UI views to use it.